git/git.github.io/SoC-2014-Ideas.md

   appropriate data structure in memory.

 * Change `git_config()` to iterate through the pre-read values in memory rather than re-reading the configuration files.
+This function should remain backwards-compatible with the old implementation so that callers don't have to all be rewritten at once.

-* Add new API calls that allow the cache to be inquired easily and efficiently.
-Rewrite other functions like `git_config_int()` to be cache-aware.
+* Add new API functions that allow the cache to be inquired easily and efficiently.
+Add helper functions to retrieve configuration values of various types (string, integer, boolean, etc.) from the cache by name.

 * Rewrite callers to use the new API wherever possible.